HarmonyaDAO/HarmonyaDAO-frontend/README.md

 ## Application translation

-Olympus uses [linguijs](https://github.com/lingui/js-lingui) to manage translation.
+Harmonya uses [linguijs](https://github.com/lingui/js-lingui) to manage translation.

 The language files are located in a submodule deployed in `src/locales/translations`.
-This submodule points to the [olympus translation repository](https://github.com/OlympusDAO/olympus-translations)
+This submodule points to the [Harmonya translation repository](https://github.com/HarmonyaDAO/Harmonya-translations)

 In order to mark text for translation you can use: